emtee40/fdroid-wiki/Managing-trust-in-a-distributed-repo\store-experience.md

 aspirations of decentralization, I do think it's very important for creating a safe UX for all levels of users, to explicitly warn about the risks of using 3rd partiy repostories.

+#### architecture and UX summary

+All the requirements above combined will hopefully create a federated system of up-/down-stream and maybe also independant notary/verification repositories linked by reproducible builds.
+This system then will allow establishing way stronger trust guarantees then currently available systems of software distribution.